 This hybrid global learning course provides a sociological introduction to contemporary Japan from a global perspective.
 Instead of studying Japan as an isolated and homogeneous island nation, we examine its position in broader global society.
 The course combines reading and discussing social science literature like ethnographies analyzing social life in Japan, engaging online content and activity, and in-depth research on a student's social topic of choice.
 We explore pressing questions facing Japanese citizens, communities, governments, and scholars.
 How do we approach questions about uniqueness of Japanese society and culture?
 In what ways are inequality, precarity, and poverty growing in Japan?
 How are gender relations being transformed in Japan?
 How is Japanese society being impacted by demographic changes like aging and immigration?
 What are the experiences of immigrant communities in Japan?
 How is 'deviance' socially constructed and controlled in Japan?
-How are communities and social movement organizations addressing social problems in Japan?
 What is the nature of the emphasis on 'cool Japan' and 'soft power' as means to ensure and expand the country's global economy and stature?
 How have all of these issues been affected by the 3/11 triple disasters and the COVID-19 pandemic?
-This course will provide students with a strong understanding of Japanese society to bring to careers in Japan or in Japan-related fields, as well as a strong foundation for graduate research on Japanese society.
-Also, by exploring Japanese society, students will gain a deeper understanding of the societies in which we live, informing their careers in diverse fields and their broader lives.
+This course will leave students with a strong understanding of Japanese society to bring to careers in Japan or in Japan-related fields, as well as a strong foundation for graduate research on Japanese society.
+Also, by exploring Japanese society, students will gain a deeper understanding of the societies in which they live, informing their careers in diverse fields and their broader lives.